Steps for Students to Request Academic Accommodations

 - For online classes: student will email the instructor the accommodation forms, both the Student's Copy and the Instructor's Copy.
 Instructors are responsible for initialing both copies and returning the Student's Copy to the student via email.
 Instructor keeps the Instructor's Copy.

-To appeal the denial of a requested accommodation, follow these steps.
+To appeal the denial of a requested accommodation.